 The critical speeds for flexural and torsional vibration are calculated from the shaft's inherent mass and other fitted masses (e.g. rotor body, ring gear, belt pulley) according to the Kull & Dunkerley method.Reference Stress

 It is possible to calculate reference stress from the bending, tension and shearing stresses according to the maximum stress theory, maximum shear theory or maximum distortion energy theory.

 The WL1+ package includes database files in XBase format with 600 deep-groove ball bearings, 100 self-aligning ball bearings, 70 needle bushes, 170 needle bearings, 500 cylindrical roller bearings, 300 tapered roller bearings, 360 self-aligning roller bearings, 100 angular contact ball bearings and 180 needle roller cages per SKF and INA documentation.
 The database can be appended and modified as required.Charts

 Torque, bending moment, bending angle, deflection line, bending stress, shearing stress and reference stress curves provide important information.
 You can print the charts out, save them to DXF files or incorporate them into your documentation via the clipboard.

-On the basis of the calculated values for support load and basic load ratings, you can choose the appropriate bearing from the WL1+ database.
-WL1+ calculates life expectancy according to DIN.Printout
+On the basis of the calculated values for reaction force and basic load ratings, you can choose the appropriate roller bearing from the WL1+ database.
+WL1+ calculates life expectancy according to ISO 281.Printout

 The printout shows the extreme values for bending moment, deflection line, bending stress, shearing stress and reference stress along with shaft weight, mass moment of inertia, centre of gravity, support forces, bending angle on the bearing surface, bearing life expectancy, critical speeds, material values and all input data.CAD Interface